rdo94/iGeometry/README.md

 # iGeometry
 ### Personal project by Ryan

-##### A 2D/3D application to draw and perform computations with various geometric shapes
+##### A 2D/3D application to draw and perform mathematical computations using various geometric shapes